aplocatelli/react-trains/README.md

 ### `npm install`

-Install all the dependecies of the project.
+Install all the dependencies of the project.

 ### `npm start`